 Tool Overview

-ProbID turns pretest thinking into a visible workflow by combining setting, findings, and likelihood ratios into an educational post-test estimate.
+ProbID turns pretest thinking into a visible workflow by combining setting, findings, and likelihood ratios into an educational post-test estimate, then comparing that probability with a treatment threshold.

 Use it for

-CAP, VAP, endocarditis, invasive mold, and other syndromes where diagnostic uncertainty matters more than rote recall.
+CAP, VAP, endocarditis, invasive mold, and other syndromes where diagnostic uncertainty matters more than rote recall and where a probability estimate can change what you do next.

 Interactive Tool